 What's interesting is that some brews of choice were not local to the regional masses drinking them.
 Even more interesting is that some of these states experience an overlap in preference.
 Goose Island has spread into the surrounding states of Wisconsin, Indiana, and Michigan, making it the alternate choice to Schlitz.
 It also appears that Dos Equis is next best to Lone Star in Texas.

-The stronghold of Yuengling in Florida could surprise some, unless of course you live in Florida – they bought the Strohl brewery in Tampa.
-As the oldest brewery and top craft brewery in 2016 in the United States – yes, Yuengling is craft – it has its own special place in the heart of beer drinkers in the southern states.
+The stronghold of ice-cold Yuengling in Florida could surprise some, unless of course you live in Florida - they bought the Strohl brewery in Tampa.
+As the oldest brewery and top craft brewery in 2016 in the United States - yes, Yuengling is craft - it has its own special place in the heart of beer drinkers in the southern states.

-One thing is for certain, you can’t mess with the influential power of big beer.
-Despite Budweiser being brewed in 12 locations nationwide, its biggest regional following still lies with the good people of Missouri.
+One thing is for certain, you can't mess with the influential power of big beer.
+Despite Budweiser being brewed in 12 locations nationwide, it's biggest regional following still lies with the good people of Missouri.

 Suffice to say, our cheap beer decisions may very well lie in a force greater than ourselves.
 It's the powerful force of nature and nurture.
 What you're daddy drank and what the social influence of those around you dictate has the power to determine what your pallet desires.
 And so does history.